Ravagraid/TishanLaNotes/Political Entities/Tishan'La (Empire).md

 ### Technological and Scientific Level
 Which technologies are widely available to the citizens of this nation and which groundbreaking achievements give its military an edge?
 Any specific technologies the nation has developed or manufactures domestically?

-## Religious
-This section is only important if the organisation is religious in nature.

-### Deities
-Which are the Deities that this religion recognises and prays to?

-### Mythology
-What mythology/forgotten history underpins the basis and teachings of this religion?
-Consider garden of Eden, Creation myth, The stories of the ancient gods and heroes of ages passed.

-### Origins
-Where did this religion come from?
-Where did the teachings, beliefs and sacrosanct rituals develop?

-### Cosmology
-What is the understanding of the world and its creation according to this religion?

-### Tenets Of Faith
-What are the basic rules/laws/commandments that define and guide the faithful of this religion?

-### Priesthood
-Who guides the faithful of this religion?
-How are they appointed?
-How are they distinguished from the rest of the flock?

-### Ethics
-What are the extended rules, and interpretations of the tenets of faith which guide the every day lives and decisions of the faithful?
-What is considered a sin or a pious act?

-### Granted Divine Powers
-What are the supernatural powers granted to the priests or the faithful of this religion?

-### Political Intrigue & Influence
-How does this religion affect the political fabric of the organizations that it has permeated?

-### Worship
-How does one worship in this religion?
-What are the everyday or regular practices, rituals and traditions of the faithful?

-### Sects
-What factions and sects exist within the confines of this religion?
-How do they differ from the main dogma?
-How are they characterised and perceived by the mainstream faith?

-## Military

-### Formation Type
-Will figure that part out later.

-### Training Level
-Level;
-- Untrained
-- Levy
-- Semi-Trained
-- Trained
-- Semi-Professional
-- Professional
-- Elite

-### Veterancy
-Level;
-- Recruit
-- Trained
-- Experienced
-- Veteran
-- Decorated/Honoured